Callable types

 Pure callables

-For situations where the callable needs to be pure or immutable, the subtypes pure-callable and pure-Closure are also available.
+For situations where the callable needs to be pure, mutation-free or externally mutation-free, the following subtypes are available:

-This can be useful when the callable is used in a function marked with @psalm-pure or @psalm-mutation-free, for example:
+This can be useful when the callable is used in a function marked with @psalm-pure or @psalm-mutation-free or @psalm-external-mutation-free, for example:

 <?php